23 Reasons You Should Be Fishing In Nevada

 If you are loyal to I-80 and US 95 only, you might assume Nevada is a barren sea of sagebrush.
 Straight Wile E. Coyote and Spaghetti Western territory, right?
 We love these low desert landscapes—there’s no denying that—but we’re here to tell you that you’re selling the place short.
 Venture out a little deeper into Nevada and you might be surprised at the world of landscapes you uncover, and the people you’ll assuredly cross paths with.
 Swap tumbleweeds for alpine lakes and Joshua trees for rugged peaks…and then throw fishing into the mix.
 Fishing is so good out there, that you can satisfy all seven fish on the IGFA Royal Trout Slam in Nevada…something that is nearly impossible to do in most states.

-Center you summer and fall adventure attack around all things fishing in Nevada.
+Center you summer and fall adventure plan around all things fishing in Nevada.
 It’s the extreme opposite of a let down…let count all 23 reasons why. #NVAdventure

 1. For starters, all you have to do is show up at sunrise and you’re already batting a thousand.
 Yeah, we just about sprained our faces with this sunrise, too.